 The drugs to treat hepatitis C have seen impressive advances, given that the virus was only identified in 1989.
-However, current treatment options that contain interferon can have many undesired side effects and even though we have very effective treatments, not everyone can be cured.
-There is a lot of research underway to develop new and better HCV treatment options without some of the serious side effects of interferon and ribavirin based therapies that will cure everyone infected with the hepatitis C virus.
+There is a lot of research underway to develop new and better HCV treatment options.

-- For the most update-to-date information about drugs in development to treat hepatitis C, visit the HCV Advocate News and Pipeline Blog
+- For the most update-to-date information about drugs in development to treat hepatitis C, visit the HCV Drug Pipeline

 GET TESTED.
 GET TREATED.
 GET CURED.